Separating source-intrinsic and Lorentz invariance violation induced delays in the very high energy emission of blazar flares: Exploring multi-wavelength leptonic flares with an additional Lorentz invariance violation delay

 In order to properly compare LIV and intrinsic time delay characteristics, the LIV delay computation was implemented in the simulation code.
 Each light curve is shifted by a value following

-where $E_\mathrm{LC}$ is the mean light curve energy, and $\tau$ is the linear LIV term (Eq.~\ref{eq:tau}).
-It can be emphasised that this transformation does not change the shape of individual light curves, but it modifies total time delays as well as the temporal evolution of the SEDs which therefore have to be rebuilt from the light curves in order to include the LIV effect. $\tau$ is kept as a free parameter expressed in s\,TeV$^{-1}$ and can take positive (subluminal LIV effect) or negative (superluminal LIV effect) values.
-A typical uncertainty on measured parameter $\tau$ equivalent to a $1 \sigma$ confidence level for \object{Mkn 501} is $\sim200$ s\,TeV$^{-1}$ \citep[][Table A1]{HMV} so it was chosen as a typical value for the injected lag.
+where $E_\mathrm{LC}$ is the mean light curve energy and $\tau$ is the linear LIV term (Eq.~\ref{eq:tau}).
+It should be noted that this transformation does not change the shape of individual light curves, but it modifies total time delays as well as the temporal evolution of the SEDs, which therefore have to be rebuilt from the light curves in order to include the LIV effect.
+The parameter $\tau$ is kept as a free parameter expressed in s\,TeV$^{-1}$, and it can take positive (subluminal LIV effect) or negative (superluminal LIV effect) values.
+A typical uncertainty on measured parameter $\tau$ equivalent to a $1 \sigma$ confidence level for \object{Mkn 501} is $\sim200$ s\,TeV$^{-1}$ \citep[][Table A1]{HMV}, and so it was chosen as a typical value for the injected lag.

 With such considerations, total time delays observed for a flare with an intrinsic increasing trend and for various LIV contributions can be found in Fig.~\ref{fig:LIV}.
-Intrinsic effects are shown in black, while intrinsic combined with LIV effects are shown in red for $\tau > 0$, and blue for $\tau < 0$.
-As LIV contribution depends on energy, having $\tau > 0$ tends to send delays towards the increasing trend while $\tau < 0$ send them towards the decreasing one.
+Intrinsic effects are shown in black, while intrinsic combined with LIV effects are shown in red for $\tau > 0$ and blue for $\tau < 0$.
+As LIV contribution depends on energy, having $\tau > 0$ tends to send delays towards the increasing trend, while $\tau < 0$ sends them towards the decreasing trend.
 Therefore, LIV either amplifies time delays when both effects impose the same evolution with energy, or tends to suppress time delays when the two effects impose opposite evolution.
-For $\tau$ big enough, LIV effects can even change the observed trend at high energies.
+For $\tau$ that is large enough, LIV effects can even change the observed trend at high energies.
 Then, it appears that separating LIV-induced and intrinsic delays can be challenging without a specific strategy.